-E-3C is an upgrade to the original 10 US/NATO Standard E-3A aircraft, with additional radio, console, and radar capabilities.
+Standard E-3A aircraft, with additional radio, console, and radar capabilities.
 Redelivered 1984.

-A series of major sustainability, reliability, and availability upgrades for USAF E-3s has been undertaken.
-Mission system upgrades include new passive detection systems, known as electronic support measures (ESM), that complement the active beaming radar, enabling the aircraft to detect signals emitted by both hostile and friendly targets.
-Additional enhancements include upgrade of the Joint Tactical Information Distribution System (JTIDS), jam-resistant communica-tions, increased computer capacity, and GPS capabil-ity.
+A series of major sustainability, reliability, and availability upgrades for USAF E-3s has been undertaken to support the continuing demands on the system.
+Upgrades include new passive detection systems, known as electronic support measures (ESM), that complement the active beaming radar, enabling the aircraft to detect signals emitted by both hostile and friendly targets, improved Joint Tactical Information Distribution System (JTIDS), jam-resistant communications, increased computer capacity, and GPS capability.
 Radar system improvements permit AWACS aircraft operating in the pulse-Doppler mode to detect smaller, stealthier targets.
-Future improvement and management support are being handled within a single, longterm contract awarded May 2001.
+Further improvement and management support are being handled within a single, long-term contract awarded in 2001.